carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ##### Dynamic Scaling

-- Dynamic scaling scales the capacity of your Auto Scaling group as traffic changes occur, based on demand.
+- Dynamic scaling scales the capacity of your Auto Scaling group **as traffic changes occur, based on demand**.
-- Types Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on:
+- Types of Dynamic Scaling Policies => Increase and decrease the current capacity of the group based on:
   - `Target tracking scaling`: A Amazon CloudWatch metric and a target value (it can combine more than one target).
 Health checks are performed to ensure resource level is maintained.
     - Use Case: Keep the average aggregate CPU utilization of your Auto Scaling group at 40% (and request count per target of your ALB target group at 1000)
   - `Step scaling`: A set of scaling adjustments, known as _step adjustments_, that vary based on the size of the alarm breach.
-    - CloudWatch alarm CPUUtilization (60%-80%)- add 1, (>80%) - add 3 more, (30%-40%) - remove 1, (<30%) - remove 2 more
+    - CloudWatch alarm `CPUUtilization` (60%-80%)- add 1, (>80%) - add 3 more, (30%-40%) - remove 1, (<30%) - remove 2 more
   - `Simple scaling`: A `single scaling adjustment`, with a `cooldown period` between each scaling activity.
     - CloudWatch alarm CPUUtilization (>80%) - add 2 instances